pivotal/docs-tap/authn-authz/install.hbs.md

-# Install default roles independently for Tanzu Application Platform
+# Install default roles independently for your Tanzu Application Platform

 This topic tells you how to install default roles for Tanzu Application Platform (commonly known as TAP) without deploying a TAP profile.